-Mannitol Salt Agar (MSA)
+• Mannitol Salt Agar (MSA)

 This type of medium is both selective and differential.
-The MSA will select for organisms such as Staphylococcus species
+The MSA will select for organisms such as Staphylococcus species which can live in areas of high salt concentration.
+This is in contrast to Streptococcus species, whose growth is selected against by this high salt agar.

 The differential ingredient in MSA is the sugar Mannitol.
-Organisms capable of using Mannitol as a food source will produce acidic byproducts of fermentation that will lower the pH of the media.
+Organisms capable of using Mannitol as a food source will produce acidic by products of fermentation that will lower the pH of the media.
 The acidity of the media will cause the pH indicator, phenol red, to turn yellow.
 Staphylococcus aureus is capable of fermenting Mannitol while Staphylococcus epidermidis is not.

-MacConkey agar
+• MacConkey agar.

 This medium is both selective and differential.
 The selective ingredients are the bile salts and the dye, crystal violet which inhibit the growth of Gram-positive bacteria.
 The differential ingredient is lactose.
 Fermentation of this sugar results in an acidic pH and causes the pH indicator, neutral red, to turn a bright pinky-red color.
-Thus organisms capable of lactose fermentation such as Escherichia coli, form bright pinky-red colonies MacConkey agar is commonly used to differentiate between the Enterobacteriaceae.
+Thus, organisms capable of lactose fermentation such as Escherichia coli, form bright pinky-red colonies MacConkey agar is commonly used to differentiate between the Enterobacteriaceae.